jackyyeh5111/LeetcodeAlgorithm/README.md

     next(it)
     prev(it)
     ```
-- Set in C++ is implemented with BST.
+- C++ std::set is implemented with BST.
 Its lowerbound/upperbound is implemented with binary search.
 - Whenever encounter index operation like the following
     ```c++
     for (int i= ...)